Louise Weiss: Journalist

 During World War I, she published her first press reports under a pseudonym.
 In Paris, she came in contact with her first great loves, representatives of countries striving for independence, such as Eduard Beneš, Tomáš Masaryk and Milan Štefánik.
 Between 1919 and 1939, she often travelled to Czechoslovakia.
-In 1918, she founded the weekly newspaper, Europe nouvelle (New Europe), which she published until 1934.
+In 1918, she founded the weekly newspaper, Europe nouvelle (New Europe), which she published in 1934.
 Thomas Mann, Gustav Stresemann, Rudolf Breitscheid and Aristide Briand were among her co-authors on the paper.
 Louise Weiss described those who paved the way for the closening of the German-French relationship between the World Wars as "peace pilgrims", and they called their important co-worker "my good Louise".
-Europe dreamed of unification and in 1930, she founded the "Ecole de la Paix" (School of Peace), a private institute for international relations.
+Europe dreamed of unification and in 1930, she founded the "École de la Paix" (School of Peace), a private institute for international relations.
 With the takeover by the National Socialists in Germany, the possibility of a unification was over.

 Women's rights activist

-In 1934, she founded the association Les femmes nouvelles (The New Woman) with Cécile Brunsvicg, and she strove for a stronger role of women in public life.
+In 1934, she founded the association Les femmes nouvelles (The New Woman) with Cécile Brunschvicg, and she strove for a stronger role for women in public life.
 She participated in campaigns for the right of women to vote in France, organised suffragette commands, demonstrated and had herself chained to a street light in Paris with other women.
 In 1935, she unsuccessfully sued against the "inability of women to vote" before the French Conseil d'État.

 Politician

 In 1979, she, a Gaullist, stood as a candidate of the Rassemblement pour la République in the first European election in 1979.
 On 17 July 1979, she was elected as a French Member of the European Parliament (MEP) and sat with the European People's Party.
-At the time of the first election, aged 86, she was the oldest member in Parliament and thus its first Oldest Member.
+At the time of the first election, aged 86, she was the oldest member of Parliament and thus its first Oldest Member.
 She remained MEP and Oldest Member until her death, on 26 May 1983, aged 90.

 The main parliament building in Strasbourg bears her name.

 Louise Weiss Museum

 A section of the municipal museum of Saverne is dedicated to the life and work of Louise Weiss.
-It displays the collection of 600 items that she bequeathed to the town in 1981 and 1983, as well as historical documents relating to her career.
+It displays the collection of 600 items she bequeathed to the town in 1981 and 1983, as well as historical documents relating to her career.